 In this section, you will get to know the most famous France monuments and famous French places.
 This is not an exhausting list, but it covers some of the top France famous sites.

 #31 The Eiffel Tower

 The tower was built in 1889 as the entrance arch to the 1889 World’s Fair, and it was nicknamed by the French ‘La dame de fer’, which means ‘Iron Lady’.
-The Eiffel Tower is an absolute must see France famous attractions and the most visited monument in the world where the entrance fee is charged.
+The Eiffel Tower is one of must see France famous attractions and the most visited monument in the world, where the entrance fee is charged.

-The Louvre Museum is one of the most visited museums in the world and where the most famous art in France is kept.
-The Louvre, with its iconic glass pyramid, is also one of France famous monuments located in Paris on the Right Bank of Seine – France famous river.
+The Louvre Museum is one of the most visited museums in the world and where the most famous art in France and famous French items are kept.
+The Louvre, with its iconic glass pyramid, is also one of France famous monuments located in Paris on the Right Bank of the Seine – France famous river.

 #33 Sacre Coeur